What activities and opportunities are offered at the Convention for self-advocates?

 - Be a part of the Y&A Conference Memory Book

-The Memory Book is like a yearbook for the Y&A Convention Attendees.
-Y&A Conference Attendees must submit their memory book information no later than May 15, 2015 to be included in the Memory Book.
+- The Memory Book is like a yearbook for the Y&A Convention Attendees.
+Y&A Conference Attendees must submit their memory book information to be included in the Memory Book.
 The form asks for your name, where you live, two sentences you would like to share about yourself, and a picture.
+This form will be available after registration opens.

 - Perform at the Annual Talent Show!

 We are looking for musicians, actors, singers, poets, dancers, comediennes, martial artists and magicians to perform for the best audience in the world.
 Be a part of our Sunday morning entertainment by submitting your information to our panel of scouts and reserving your moment on stage.
 Solo performances can be up to two minutes long, but well-planned group numbers have more time to shine.
 Get some friends together and act out a movie scene or put on some costumes and show your mad Guitar Hero skills.
 (Please bring what you can for props or costumes; we will have a piano if needed.)
-To perform in the talent show you must complete the talent show form no later than May 15th.
+To perform in the talent show you must complete the talent show form.
+This form will be available after registration opens in April 2016.

 For questions about performing contact Jean@NDSCcenter.org